syncfusion-content/wpf-docs/wpf/DatePicker/SfDateSelector.md

 ## Change the Cell templates

-We can changes the template for the each selection Date, Month or Year list by using the `DayCellTemplate`, `MonthCellTemplate` or `YearCellTemplate` which are available in the `SfDateSelector`.
+We can changes the template for the Date, Month or Year selector by using the `DayCellTemplate`, `MonthCellTemplate` or `YearCellTemplate` which are available in the `SfDateSelector`.

 N> The DataContext of Selection box is Syncfusion.UI.Xaml.Primitives.DateTimeWrapper.